Generic name: simethicone (sye METH i cone)

-Children should never be given more than the recommended dose of simethicone.
-Call your doctor if the child's gas symptoms do not improve after treatment with Gas Aide.
+Always follow directions on the medicine label about giving Gas Aide to a child.
+Call your doctor if the child's gas symptoms do not improve after treatment with this medicine.

 Store at room temperature away from moisture, heat, and light.
-Do not allow the liquid form of Gas Aide to freeze.
+Do not allow the liquid form of this medicine to freeze.

 What happens if I miss a dose?

 Since Gas Aide is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.